giosuel/imperium/README.md

 ## UI System and Keybinds

-Imperium is divided into 5 separate main interfaces that can be opened separately with the functional keys **F1** - **F6**.
+Imperium is divided into multiple main interfaces that can be opened separately with the functional keys **F1** - **F8**.
 One UI can be opened at a time and opening another UI will result in the others being closed.
 This also works with the *Unity Explorer*.
 Many of the UIs consist of separate windows that can be collapsed if needed.
 It is currently not possible to re-bind any Imperium keybinds.

 | Keybind | Action                                                    |
 | ------- | --------------------------------------------------------- |